Melissa Withers

 Here’s what I do know: Building companies is super fun, until it’s not.
 Wildly inspiring, until your heart breaks.
 Pattern driven, until patterns change.
 Easy as pie.
 Well, never that.
 Yet, I can’t think of anything else I would rather do.

-What should you know about me?
+What else should you know about me?

 As an investor, my job is to increase the odds of your success…without destroying your soul.
 In return, I ask founders to avoid the peril of self-deception.
 There may be good reason to lie to me, but there is NEVER good reason to lie to yourself.